cogcommscience-lab/bad_news_bias/headline_scoring/README.md

 This code looks at the relationship between automated text features

 ## Scoring With Human Annotators
-Headlines were manually inspected and n=250 were selected for rating (using the SAM scale) via human annotators.
+Headlines were manually inspected and an initial n=250 were selected for further evaluation (see `anew_lexi_convergent_validity_subsample.csv`.
 These headlines were slightly edited for clarity and rescored using ANEW and Lexicoder.
+Results showed high correlations between arousal/valence, and arousal/valence/wordcount.

+From, 200 headlines were selected and slightly edited for clarity, and in an attempt to destroy correlations between arousal and valence.
+Edited headlines were rescored using ANEW and Lexicoder (see `anew_lexi_convergent_validity_subsample_second_pass.csv`).
 The updated headlines exist in the `subsample_for_human_annotation` directory.
 Headlines split naturally into four cells (arousal high/low; valence high/low) based on dictionary-based scoring (ANEW, Lexicoder).

+The second_pass headlines were then used to human annotation rating (using the SAM scale).